How to make a DIY fruit fly trap in your kitchen – This easy kitchen hack uses vinegar and a secret ingredient to get rid of gnats for good.

 Joe cleaned the kitchen, but the flies did not go away this time.

 I became desperate.
-I remembered reading on Tammy’s Recipes that vinegar would trap the fruit flies.
-Tammy used 2 tablespoons of red wine vinegar with 1/2 teaspoon of clear Dawn dishwashing liquid.
+I remembered reading that vinegar would trap fruit flies.
+A woman I know used 2 tablespoons of red wine vinegar with 1/2 teaspoon of clear Dawn dishwashing liquid.

-Needing my measuring cup to make reuben casserole, I poured a little red wine vinegar into a bowl and followed it with a splash of the Clorox Green Works dish soap on my kitchen counter.
+Needing my measuring cup to make reuben casserole and not wanting to wash it, I just poured a little red wine vinegar into a bowl and followed it with a splash of the dish soap on my kitchen counter.

 I was bummed because it didn’t appear to be working.
 I stood in the kitchen, smelling red wine vinegar, for about an hour.
 No fruit flies fell victim to my trap.